Elizabethtown, Pennsylvania

 Elizabethtown (Pennsylvania Dutch: Betzischteddel) is a borough in Lancaster County, Pennsylvania, United States.
 It is located 18 mi southeast of Harrisburg, the state capital.
 Small factories existed at the turn of the 20th century when the population in 1900 was 1,861.
 As of the 2020 census, the population of the borough was 11,639.
-Elizabethtown is commonly referred to in south-central Pennsylvania as "E-Town."
+Elizabethtown is commonly referred to in south-central Pennsylvania as E-Town.
 This nickname is also used for the local college and high school.

 History

 There are two stories about the origin of the town's name.
 In one version it is named after Elizabeth Reeby, wife of Michael Reeby who sold the first building lots here in about 1795.
 The officially accepted history is that, in 1753, Captain Barnabas Hughes acquired land and laid out a town, naming it for his wife, Elizabeth.
 The early settlers were primarily Scots-Irish and Pennsylvania Dutch.
+In 1758 General John Forbes supplied the expedition to Fort Duquesne with flour and oats and stationed a regiment here to protect his supplies.